If there is something we can agree on, it is that during the autumn months we can find the best quality fruits: they are juicy and full of flavor.

 - Take the quinces out of the pot, put them in a colander, and let them cool.
 When they are at a temperature that allows them to be handled, peel them using a knife or a potato peeler.

 - In this step, it is convenient to use a kitchen scale to weigh the amount of pulp obtained and calculate the exact amount of sugar that will need to be added to make the quince paste.
-80% of the resulting weight of the cooked pulp, in sugar, will be used.
-If 1000 grams were obtained, it would be necessary to use 800 grams of sugar to make the quince paste.
+80% of the resulting weight of the cooked pulp will be used in sugar.
+If 1000 grams were obtained, 800 grams of sugar would be necessary to make the quince paste.

 - In a large saucepan, pour the quince pulp and add the sugar.
 Cook over low heat, stirring continuously.
 In this process, which lasts about 10 minutes, the sugar will gradually integrate with the fruit.